Monday, October 7, 2019

 Tickets $15 in advance, $18 at the door (as available)

 Anxiety is on the rise.
 Today's youth are more stressed and more depressed than ever before.
 But there is hope!
-Join ParentMap for an exclusive screening of the original documentary "Screenagers: The Next Chapter."
+Join ParentMap for the Seattle premiere of "Screenagers: Next Chapter," the second film in the groundbreaking documentary series.
 Learn strategies and solutions to help your screen-obsessed teen survive and thrive in a digital world.